 Along with its eco-conscious status, the Zoe is also brilliantly cheap to run.
 You can expect a Zoe to cost between about 3 and 6 pence per mile to run, with the lower cost achieved if you consistently charge the car at home, rather than at typically pricier public charge points.
 You don’t need to get the calculator out to note that Renault’s Zoe makes for a supremely cost-efficient way of getting about.
 It’s a pleasingly accessible EV.

 That brings us nicely to the car we’ve chosen to shine our cinch digital showroom spotlight on today, a – deep breath – Renault Zoe 65kW i Dynamique Nav Q90, which has just arrived in stock and is available for £16,950 (monthly payments are also available).
-With only 8,250 miles on the clock, this is still a positively fresh electric car, and doubly so thanks to the 225-point checks and refurbishment every cinch vehicle goes through at our preparation centres.
+With only 8,250 miles on the clock, this is still a positively fresh electric car, and doubly so thanks to the in-depth inspections and refurbishment every cinch vehicle goes through at our preparation centres.
 It’s got loads of that, ahem, je ne sais quoi.
 We dare you not to be tempted.